mainmatter/mainmatter.com/blog/_posts/2018-06-25-breethe-elixir.md

 There are two clauses of the `get_locations` function; the first accepts a `search_term` (e.g.: `"München"`) and the second, geographical coordinates, `lat, lon` (e.g.: `51.1789,-1.8261`).
 Searching by `search_term` will be a manual search by the user by using the search field on the client.
 Searching by `lat,lon` will be useful when using the user's device location to carry out the search.

-Lastly, when searching for a location's `measurements`, the location will already be known and we simply pass in the `location_id` to initiate the search.
+Lastly, when searching for a location's `measurements`, the location is already known and we simply pass in the `location_id` to initiate the search.

-These three functions in the `OpenAQ` module get called at the top level of our data application (`breethe.ex`).
+These three functions in the `OpenAQ` module get called at the top level of our _data_ application (`breethe.ex`).
 They are the interface through which the rest of our _data_ application interacts with the external APIs.

 #### Data context and composable queries